Lojainmohamed126/My-React-Internship-Project/README.md

 # Prompts Used

+Movie search app built with Vite, React, TypeScript, MVVM, OMDb API, Firebase Auth, and Realtime Database.

-This is a chronological log of the prompts used to build this app, kept for reference.
+This README lists the prompts used to build the application, in order.

 ## Project scaffolding